Nianze/nianze.github.io/content/post/2018-01-16-effective-cpp-checklist.md

 #### Tricks on `const` definition

-1. When defining constant pointers, use two `const` to make sure both the pointer as well as content pointed by the pointer are immutable:
+1. When defining constant pointers, use two `const` to make sure both the pointer as well as the content pointed by the pointer are immutable:

     ```cpp
     const char * const blogger = "Nzo";